 Jon Sultan Creative Writing Award

-This award is open to all first-year students who have declared an integrative studies major.
+The Jon Sultan Creative Writing Award is open to all first-year students who have declared an integrative studies major.
 Mr. Steven A. Sultan and Mrs. Susan E. Sultan established the Jon Sultan Writing Award in memory of their son, Jon, who was a valuable member of the first integrative studies cohort in 1995.
 The Sultan Award winner receives $1,000 and a certificate at an award event at the end of the spring semester.
 Students must self-nominate and submit writing sample materials, along with the name and contact information of a School of Integrative Studies faculty member who could, if needed, act as a reference.

 Contact: sisinfo@gmu.edu